nimiq-network/developer-reference/chapters/transactions.md

 - The value is always transferred from transaction _sender_ to transaction _recipient_.
 - The hash of the transaction does not include the signature/proof.
 - All transactions in Nimiq have a maximum validity window of 120 blocks, approximately two hours.
-- Transactions in Nimiq do not use a nonce, reoccuring, identical transactions can be send only once the previous transaction has been invalidated or mined.
+- Transactions in Nimiq do not use a nonce, reoccurring, identical transactions can be send only once the previous transaction has been invalidated or mined.

 ## Basic transaction
 Size-Optimized format (138 bytes) for simple value transfer from basic to basic account.